HOME > Handbook > At the campsite

 It's important on backcountry trips for everyone to feel like they everyone is pulling their weight.
 One of the ways to ensure this happens is by talking about it ahead of time.
 Split Rock has put together a Tripping-labour contribution discussion guide to help with this.

-When we first land at a site, there will likely be a quick discussion about who is doing what.
-On a multi day trip, this all just becomes second nature.
+It will depend on how late in the day it is, but when we first land at a site, it's ideal to land with a plan.
+Just as we land, or sometimes just before landing, we'll have a quick discussion about who is doing what.
+On a multi day trip, this all just becomes a bit of a ritual.
 Tents will need to be set up, but there's also food prep, firewood collection and shared camp prep like putting up a tarp or the bug tent.
 It's important just to consider the whole group's needs.
 Don't be the dude that sets up his own tent and then starts whittling a spoon or decides to crack a beer and go for a swim.

 As you may have heard, there are woodland critters that would like to eat your food for you.
 Mice, chipmunks, raccoons, and bears for example.
 Hanging your food bag way up on a line between trees is one way of keeping food out of reach and it is critical when camping with only soft bags.
 Another strategy is to use a solid container like a barrel that critters can't open, and bears would at least have to struggle with it for a bit giving you time to scare it off.
 We do hang food sometimes early on trips when all of the food doesn't fit into the barrels.